Solve LED dimming problems like flickering and strobing with these 4 simple tips

-When LED lamps first started to make their way to the market, early adopters experienced a great deal of frustration when they attempted to get them to dim.
-In most cases, the technology just wasn’t far enough along, and problems persisted for years.
+When LED lamps first started to make their way to the market, early adopters experienced a great deal of frustration when they attempted to dim them.
+In most cases, the technology wasn’t far enough along.
 So, in a setting like a restaurant, where

 The lighting industry has waded through the often-choppy, often-murky waters of LED dimming over the last several years and, while a lot of the problems have been solved, flickering and strobing and early burnout still happens all the time.

-Well, I’ve encountered 100 different reasons behind LED dimming problems, if we want to go into detail.
-But, generally, the following tips will help you steer clear of trouble with dimming LED lamps.
+Well, I’ve personally encountered 100 different reasons behind LED dimming problems.
+But generally, the following tips will help you steer clear of trouble with dimming LED lamps.